Janja Vidmar: Fatty

 This novel talks about the tragedy of longing for the perfect body.
 Teenager Uršula causes her own suffering, tragically not of her own choice, but to satisfy her mother's ambition for winning in the modeling world (mother's failure should be daughter's success).
 This sick aspiration results in a serious illness.
 Urša is adaptable enough to pretend she is accepting the offered help and even behaves as if she plans to live healthily, but all that is just a front, because deep inside she will always think of herself as a – fatty.

 Pink

-Janca Vidner, a regular teenage girl, is yearning for normal things teenagers yearn – Levi's jeans, for records of world-renowned musicians, for things not accessible at home but available right across the Austrian border.
+Teenage Janca Vidner yearns for the things a normal teenager would wish for, like Levi's jeans and records, and yet nothing is accessible right across the Austrian border.
 Janca's story is an experience of growing up at the end of socialism, just before the disintegration of Yugoslavia and at the same time an experience of maturing from a little girl, a proud Tito's pioneer, to a rock girl, who loses her virginity on the day of Tito's death and makes the transition from girl to woman.
 A novel using autobiographical strokes on a thematic level, as clearly indicated by the name of the main character.